• Product Introduction

 ...

-The above directory file structure will generate the following routes after EdgeOne Pages platform construction.
+The file structure in the above directory will generate the following routes after platform construction by EdgeOne Pages.
 These routes map Pages URLs to /node-functions files.
 When a client accesses the URL, it will trigger the corresponding file code to run:

 File path